Robert Leckey: Career

 Leckey is known for his work in family law, specifically his work on the subject of same-sex equality under the family law and legal system of Canada.
 He is an active supporter of LGBT rights in Quebec and has made open statements against government policies that affect LGBT communities negatively.
-He has also provided arguments that try to poke holes in modern family law ethics, such as the concept of divorce.
-Leckey has worked in the field of human rights law He has also been active in LGBTQ rights advocacy, serving previously as chair of Egale Canada’s Legal Issues Committee and criticizing legal and policy inequalities affecting same-sex couples in family law contexts.
+He has previously debated modern family law ethics and has worked in the field of human rights law.
+He has also been active in LGBTQ rights advocacy, serving previously as chair of Egale Canada’s Legal Issues Committee and criticizing legal and policy inequalities affecting same-sex couples in family law contexts.

 In 2009 he was awarded the John W. Durnford Prize for Teaching Excellence and le Prix d'essai juridique for his legal scholarship.
 In 2010 he was awarded the Canada Prize for his 2008 book Contextual Subjects: Family, State and Relational Theory, a national book award given only once every four years.
 In 2015, Leckey became a full professor.
 In 2016, he was named to the Samuel Gale Chair.
 On July 1, 2016, he began a five-year term as dean of the McGill Faculty of Law.
 From 2014 to 2016, Leckey was the director of the Paul-André Crépeau Centre for Private and Comparative Law.
 From 2008 to 2011, he chaired the McGill Equity Subcommittee on Queer People.

 On January 27, 2025, Leckey was appointed as a judge of the Superior Court of Quebec.
 His appointment swiftly drew sharp criticism, including from Quebec’s Justice Minister, Simon Jolin-Barrette.